2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Testing

 A quick testing place for your preferred currency pairs.
-This also includes a feature to check default currency pairs via REST query.
+This feature also includes the ability to check default currency pairs via a REST query.

 ### Checkout Appearance

-The checkout Appearance tab begins with invoice-specific settings and a default payment method and enables specific payment methods when set requirements are met.
+The Checkout Appearance tab begins with invoice-specific settings and a default payment method, and enables specific payment methods when the set requirements are met.

 #### Invoice settings

 Default payment methods.
-BTCPay Server in a standard configuration has three options.
+The BTCPay Server, in its standard configuration, offers three options.

 - BTC (on-chain)
 - BTC (LNURL-pay)
 - BTC (Off-chain & Lightning)

-We can set parameters for our store, where a customer only will interact with Lightning when the price is less than X amount and vice versa for On-chain transactions when X is greater than Y always present the On-chain payment option.
+We can set parameters for our store, where a customer will only interact with Lightning when the price is less than X amount, and vice versa for On-chain transactions, when X is greater than Y, always present the On-chain payment option.

 ![image](assets/en/48.webp)

 #### Checkout

-As of BTCPay Server release 1.7, it was introduced to a new Checkout interface, Checkout V2, as it is called.
+As of BTCPay Server release 1.7, a new Checkout interface, Checkout V2, was introduced.
 Since release 1.9 was standardized, administrators and store owners can still set the checkout to the previous release.
-By using the toggle "Use the classic checkout", a store owner can set the store back to the previous checkout experience.
+By using the toggle "Use the classic checkout", a store owner can revert the store to its previous checkout experience.
 BTCPay Server also has a select set of presets for Online commerce or an in-store experience.

 ![image](assets/en/49.webp)

 When a customer interacts with the store and generates an invoice, there is an expiration time for the invoice.
-By default BTCPay Server sets this to 5 minutes, and the Administrator can set this to whatever they see fit.
+By default, BTCPay Server sets this to 5 minutes, and administrators can adjust it to their preference.
 The checkout page can further be customized by checking the following parameters:

 - Celebrate payment by showing confetti
 - Show the store header (Name and logo)